polok/RouteDrawer/README.md

 The library contains two main parts.

  - RouteApi
-RouteApi is responsible for sending request to Google's Direction API and handling the response
+    is responsible for sending request to Google's Direction API and handling the response

  - DrawerApi
-DrawerApi is responsible for drawing the path on the map
+    is responsible for drawing the path on the map

 ![image](art/demo.png)